tex216/Mobile-Android-App-Development/GroupProject/Docs/DesignDocument.md

 For comparing job offers, this is done purely via the frontend and not shown in our class diagram.
 This is possible because when the user is shown a list of job offers, we already issued a call to getAllJobs() operation and would have the information associated with a JOB_DETAILS.

 ## 4 User Interface Design v3
+v1 to v2: Updated most designs based on implentation, included more screens for error handling and successful submission v2 to v3: Updated Updated screens with updated toast message for successful submission

 <section mockups>
     <table class="gui">
         <tr>